Explaining Patterns in Data with Language Models via Interpretable Autoprompting: Methods: Defining the task and approach

+We now detail approaches for the general problem of autoprompting before introducing \method, our method for interpretable autoprompting.
 We specify autoprompting as a discrete search problem.
-Given a dataset of $n$ input-output pairs \{($x^1$, $y^1$), ..., ($x^n$, $y^n$)\} and a pre-trained LLM $f$ that returns the log-probability of a given string, the goal of autoprompting is to find a natural-language explanation $\hat{s}$ maximizing:
+Given a dataset of $n$ input-output pairs \{($x^1$, $y^1$), ..., ($x^n$, $y^n$)\} and a pre-trained LLM $f$ that returns the log-probability of a given string, autoprompting finds a natural language explanation $\hat{s}$ maximizing:

 The \text{render} function is a problem-specific function that renders a natural language string from the prompt $s$ and each example in the dataset $(x^i, y^i)$.
 We use $\mathcal S$ to indicate the set of fluent strings, under some notion of syntactic fluency.
+This constraint is used to ensure prompts are readable, and potentially generalize to downstream LLMs.
 Solving this search problem exactly is intractable.

-A core assumption of this objective is that semantically accurate prompts lead a model to assign higher probability to the data.
-To check this assumption, we analyze four datasets from the inverse synthetic math collection that share common structure for the inputs and prompts: each dataset admits a prompt of the form \textit{Return the \blank\ of the inputs.}, then is given two input numbers and queried for the output.
+A core assumption of this objective is that semantically accurate prompts lead a model to assign higher probability to the correct output.
+To check this assumption, we analyze four datasets from the inverse synthetic math collection that share common structure for the inputs and prompts.
+Each dataset admits a prompt of the form \textit{Return the \blank\ of the inputs.}, then is given two input numbers and queried for the output.

-\cref{fig:prompt_selection} shows the accuracy of different models at performing these tasks when given different input prompts.\footnote{The accuracy is normalized for each task using softmax in order to visualize the effect of differing prompts.} For small models, the prompts are unsuccessful, but for large models (e.g. GPT-J 6B and GPT-3), the model is accurate if and only if given the correct prompt.\footnote{For details on each model, see \cref{tab:models}.} This result provides evidence that, at least for large models, the search for a prompt that maximizes performance correlates well with the underlying task.
+\cref{fig:prompt_selection} shows the accuracy of different models at performing these tasks across different input prompts.\footnote{The accuracy is normalized for each task using softmax in order to visualize the effect of differing prompts.} For small models, the prompts are unsuccessful, but for large models (GPT-J 6B and GPT-3), the model is accurate if and only if given the correct prompt.\footnote{For details on each model, see \cref{tab:models}.} This result suggests that, at least for large models, the search for a prompt that maximizes performance correlates well with the underlying task.
+We will see in \cref{fig:ablation_acc_vs_mrr} that dataset explanation depends on this ability.